 There isn’t a single rule for how you format your value prop.
 It may be two sentences.
 It may be a headline, blurb, and a few bullets.
 It’s important that you communicate succinctly, but you always want it to be impactful.

-That said, your website homepage is where your value prop should live, so it’s important to consider how your viewer will encounter it.
+On that note, your website homepage is where your value prop will live, so it’s important to consider how your viewer will encounter it.
 Recent research provides a few interesting insights about how you might tailor your presentation online.

 In 2017 the CXL Institute ran an interesting study to test how different value prop presentations affect a viewer’s experience.
 Using eye-tracking and survey tools, they tested four different formats, tweaking image placement and the amount of text that appeared.